shaal/DrupalPod/Drupal Core Development Composer Project.md

 ln -s ../../vendor ./repos/drupal/vendor
 ```

-#### App root index.php patch
+#### App root files patches

-The index.php scaffold file has to be patched after it has been copied to web/index.php, because otherwise DrupalKernel guesses the Drupal app root as incorrectly being inside the Drupal core git clone, which means it can't find the settings.php file.
+The index.php and update.php scaffold files have to be patched after they have
+been copied to web/index.php, because otherwise DrupalKernel guesses the Drupal
+app root as incorrectly being inside the Drupal core git clone, which means it
+can't find the settings.php file.

 This is done by a Composer script after initial installation.
-The manual command
+The manual
-is:
+commands are:

 ```
 cd web && patch -p1 <../scaffold/scaffold-patch-index-php.patch
+cd web && patch -p1 <../scaffold/scaffold-patch-update-php.patch
 ```

 See https://www.drupal.org/project/drupal/issues/3188703 for more detail.

+#### Drush rebuild command

+The Drush cache:rebuild command does not work correctly if contrib modules are
+present, because it calls drupal_rebuild() which lets DrupalKernel guess the
+app root incorrectly.

+This project template contains a /drush folder which has a command class which
+replaces that command with custom code to correctly handle the app root.

 #### Simpletest folder

-When running browser tests, the initial setup of Drupal in FunctionalTestSetupTrait::prepareEnvironment() creates a site folder using the real file locations with symlinks resolved, thus `repos/drupal/sites/simpletest`, but during the request to the test site, Drupal looks in `/web/sites/simpletest`.
+When running browser tests, the initial setup of Drupal in
+FunctionalTestSetupTrait::prepareEnvironment() creates a site folder using the
+real file locations with symlinks resolved, thus
+`repos/drupal/sites/simpletest`, but during the request to the test site, Drupal
+looks in `/web/sites/simpletest`.

-Additionally, the HTML files output from Browser tests are written into the Drupal core git clone, and so the URLs shown in PHPUnit output are incorrect.
+Additionally, the HTML files output from Browser tests are written into the
+Drupal core git clone, and so the URLs shown in PHPUnit output are incorrect.

-The fix for both of these is to create the simpletest site folder in the web root and symlink it into the Drupal core git clone.
+The fix for both of these is to create the simpletest site folder in the web
+root and symlink it into the Drupal core git clone.

 This is done by a Composer script after initial installation.
 The manual command
 is: